rovin-ms/aks-secure-baseline/06-gitops.md

    cd k8s-resources
    grep -lr REPLACE_ME_WITH_YOUR_ACRNAME --include=kustomization.yaml | xargs sed -i "s/REPLACE_ME_WITH_YOUR_ACRNAME/${ACR_NAME}/g"

-   git add .
-   git commit -m "Update bootstrap deployments to use images from my ACR instead of public container registries."
+   git commit -a -m "Update bootstrap deployments to use images from my ACR instead of public container registries."
    ```

 1. Update flux to pull from your repo instead of the mspnp repo.